anaybaid-uwaterloo/nas-forms/README.md

 ---

-## 📖 How It Works
+## How this Works

-1. **Sidebar and Tab Navigation**: When you click on a tab in the sidebar, the `App.js` component updates the active tab, and `Webpage.js` renders the corresponding form.
+1. **Sidebar and Tab Navigation**: When we click on a tab in the sidebar, the `App.js` component updates the active tab, and `Webpage.js` renders the corresponding form.
 2. **Form Data Handling**: Each form allows users to submit data to the backend via an API call.
 When data is submitted, it`s saved to MongoDB.
-3. **Data Retrieval**: When you navigate back to a tab, the form retrieves the saved data for that tab from MongoDB, so the data persists across sessions.
+3. **Data Retrieval**: When one navigates back to a tab, the form then retrieves the saved data for that tab from MongoDB, so that we have the data persists across sessions.

 ---

-## 🌐 Deployment
+## Deployment

-1. **Deploying Backend (Spring Boot)**: You can deploy the Spring Boot backend on platforms like Heroku, AWS, or DigitalOcean.
-Ensure that MongoDB is accessible by using a service like MongoDB Atlas.
+1. **Deploying Backend (Spring Boot)**: The Spring Boot backend can be deployed on multiple platforms like Heroku, AWS, or DigitalOcean.
+We have to ensure though that MongoDB is accessible by using a global service like MongoDB Atlas.
-2. **Deploying Frontend**: You can deploy the frontend on services like Netlify, Vercel, or GitHub Pages.
-Just make sure to update any API URLs to the deployed backend URL.
+2. **Deploying Frontend**: If necessary, we can use deployment tools like Netlify, Vercel, or GitHub Pages - just keeping in mind to update any API URLs to the deployed backend URL.

 ---

-## 📜 License
+## License

-This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this
+This project is licensed under the MIT License and for NAS Appraisal Services.
+This free to use, modify, and distribute among NAS members involved in this project, now or in the future.